This plugin has been renamed to eslint-plugin-better-tailwindcss. Please migrate to the new package as this one will no longer receive updates.

 Quick start

-Follow the Parsers section below to learn how to configure the plugin for your specific requirements.
+Follow the parsers section below to learn how to configure the plugin for your specific requirements.

 In case an utility is not supported or you have built your own, you can change which literals will get linted for each rule.